deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 What is a deegree workspace?
 ----------------------------

-A deegree workspace is a set of configuration files organized in a well-defined directory structure.
-The files in this directory structure define the different aspects of a deegree configuration:
+A deegree workspace is a set of configuration files that control how a deegree webservices instance behaves.
+The files are organized in a well-defined directory structure that control the different aspects of the configuration:

 .. figure:: images/workspace-overview.png
    :figwidth: 90%